RARE BREEDS TRUST OF AUSTRALIA

 Cattle: Irish Moiled

-Country of origin: Ireland.
+Country of Origin

+Rare but slowly increasing numbers.
 Found in Ireland, Scotland, New Zealand and Australia.

-History: Moiled is the old Irish word for polled.
+Moiled is the old Irish word for polled.

-An ancient Irish breed known from the 600's AD, once rare in its homeland - numbers sinking dramatically in the early 20th century - but steadily regaining numbers.
-One of four native Irish cattle breeds - Dexter, Droimeann, Irish Moiled and Kerry.
+An ancient Irish breed known from the 600s AD, once rare in its homeland - numbers sinking dramatically in the early 20th century - but steadily regaining numbers.
+One of four native Irish cattle breeds - Dexter, Droimeann, Irish Moiled, and Kerry.

 Originated in County Leitrim, County Sligo, County Down and County Donegal where they thrived on hill country, now found throughout Ireland.

-Australia: Came to Australia in 2019 as embryos and straws.
+They came to Australia in 2019 as embryos and straws.

 Straws from Waikato Alister EX91 (in photo) were brought here by Global Genetics and auctioned at Rockhampton by Auctions Plus.
 Probably some sold directly to farmers.
 Straws also sold by Elders.
 This bull was bred in Scotland.